roman-corgi/corgihowfsc/docs/source/nulling_test_gitl_cgi_howfsc.md

 # GITL with cgi-howfsc on compact model

 This example shows how to run the baseline GITL nulling test with the `cgi-howfsc` code as published by NASA.
+All examples are set up to run on the NFOV HLC mode.

 The original code was published under [https://github.com/nasa-jpl/cgi-howfsc](https://github.com/nasa-jpl/cgi-howfsc).
 For CPP work, it was decided to fork this repository into [https://github.com/roman-corgi/cgi-howfsc](https://github.com/roman-corgi/cgi-howfsc)